 Key players are undertaking several key strategies, such as partnerships, mergers, acquisitions, etc. to strengthen their industry presence.
 For instance, in August 2022, Creative BioMart, upgraded its protein engineering design and analysis services to assist researchers in solving difficulties encountered in protein engineering.
 Some of the prominient key players in the global protein engineering market include:

 Market size value in 2023

 Base year for estimation

-This report forecasts revenue growth at global, regional & country levels and provides an analysis of the industry trends in each of the sub-segments from 2014 to 2025.
-For the purpose of this study, Grand View Research has segmented the global protein engineering market on the basis of technology, product, protein type, end use, and region:
+This report forecasts revenue growth at global, regional, and country levels and provides an analysis of the latest industry trends in each of the sub-segments from 2018 to 2030.
+For the purpose of this study, Grand View Research has segmented the global protein engineering market report on the basis of product, technology, protein type, end-use, and region: